microsoft/TypeScript-Website/packages/sandbox/README.md

           return
         }

-        // Create a sandbox and embed it into the the div #monaco-editor-embed const sandboxConfig = {
+        // Create a sandbox and embed it into the div #monaco-editor-embed const sandboxConfig = {
           text: initialCode,
           compilerOptions: {},